Maher-OUALI/NBA_player_career_predictor/Readme.txt

 |
 |__ investment.db: sql database to store all prediction entries
 |
-|__ run.py: main flask app code that defines Investment model and routing between different html catboost_models
+|__ run.py: main flask app code that defines Investment model and routing between different html

 2. HOW TO run